Electronic tagging, maternity services and inadequate safety at Europe’s largest hospital

 Help to provide more secure healthcare services from iC2

-iC2 works with NHS trusts and providers of adult social care to provide a full range of CCTV and integrated security solutions.
+iC2 works with NHS trusts and providers of adult social care to provide a full range of Hospital CCTV and integrated security solutions.
 Tagging, integrated with access control and CCTV, provides outstanding security, helping to minimise the risks to babies, mothers, patients and service users.

 To find out more about how iC2 is able to help minimise risk in your NHS trust or adult social care facility, simply get in touch today.